kymata-atlas/kymata-core/README.md

 ## About The Project

-The Kymata Atlas is xxx for xxx, including both standard and experimental pipelines.
+The _Kymata Toolbox_ is the core codebase underlying the _Kymata Atlas_, a repository of human Information Processing Pathway Maps ['IPPMs'] of the human brain[^1].
+The codebase covers is used to generate these maps, including both standard and experimental pipelines.
 It is maintained by the [Kymata Research Group](https://kymata.org).

 The core pipeline includes:
-* Preprocessing
+* Preprocessing of electrophysiological data (MEG, EEG, ECoG)
-* Both standard and experimental Kymata gridsearch approaches;
+* Standard and experimental Kymata gridsearch approaches;
 * Information Processing Pathway Map generation (offline generation, and evaluation)
 * Plotting functionality